Department of Computer Science and Engineering

 "Expressing and Verifying Probabilistic Assertions.", PLDI 2014 (to appear).

-"Low-Level Detection of High-Level Data Races with LARD", ASPLOS 2014 (to appear).
+"Low-Level Detection of High-Level Data Races with LARD", ASPLOS 2014.

-"Integrated 3D-Stacked Server Designs for Increasing Physical Density of Key-Value Stores", ASPLOS 2014 (to appear).
+"Integrated 3D-Stacked Server Designs for Increasing Physical Density of Key-Value Stores", ASPLOS 2014.

 "Approximate Storage in Solid-State Memories", MICRO 2013.